 Tax Rules for Sole-Proprietors with Employees

-Ed note: FICA, FUTA, FIT.
+Editor’s note: FICA, FUTA, FIT.
 No, that isn’t the start of some wacky Dr. Seuss book.
 It’s just a few of the alphabet soup of taxes that you will need to know once you bring on employees.
-Lucky for you, our Tax Institute small business expert Mike Slack is here to help you learn more about sole proprietorship taxes.
+Lucky for you, a Tax Institute small business pro, Mike Slack, is here to help you learn more about sole proprietorship taxes with employees.

 Hiring employees is a telltale sign that a business is growing and becoming a stable success.
 The only difficult part is complying with the various reporting requirements.